BrianGarland/SimplePascalInterpreter/README.md

 	1. Parts 1 to 6: `CALL PARTxx`
 	2. Parts 7 and 8: `SPI`
 	3. Part 9 (use part09a folder): `SPI xxxxxx` where xxxxx is the path to the Pascal file
-	4. Part 10: `SPI` and then use function keys to load and run your Pascal file
+	4. Part 10 and up: `SPI` and then use function keys to load and run your Pascal file

 ### License